BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ![gswse_bootstrapserver.png](/tutorials/getting_started_with_se/gswse_bootstrapserver.png)

-To make sure your mod is active in the game, add a print statement that will execute when the game loads.
+To test if your mod is active in the game, temporarily add a print statement that will execute when the game loads.

 ![gswse_first_print.png](/tutorials/getting_started_with_se/gswse_first_print.png =600x200)